-Plan something special for the late May Bank Holiday with our round up of things to do up and down the country.
+Plan something special for the Bank Holiday with our round up of things to do up and down the country.
 Discover something completely new, try an activity you’ve never taken part in before, or revisit somewhere you love.
 Read on for inspiration…

-Opening times: 10am – 5.50pm
+Opening times: 12:00 – 14:15

-Take on a London Harry Potter tour
+London Harry Potter Tour

 Here’s a quick itinerary to consider:

 - Kings Cross – Arrive in London, heading straight to the Harry Potter store and to take a picture at Platform 9 ¾.